top of page

 Our clothes have the power to transform how we feel.
 If your current wardrobe leaves you feeling less than fabulous check out the following brands to find something that is breastfeeding-friendly and that makes you feel gorgeous too:

-It is worth joining CIBFII on Facebook too for inspiration and to make pre-loved purchases.
+I highly recommend joining the CIBFII (Can I Breastfeed in it?) group on Facebook too, for inspiration and to make pre-loved purchases.

 4. Three (or More) Doesn’t Have to be a Crowd